-At this point, you've most likely heard about perfluoroalkyl and polyfluoroalkyl substances (PFAS) or "forever chemicals" — they’re found in pretty much everything from cleaning products to cosmetics to kitchenware.
+PREVIOUSLY: At this point, you've most likely heard about perfluoroalkyl and polyfluoroalkyl substances (PFAS) or "forever chemicals" — they’re found in pretty much everything from cleaning products to cosmetics to kitchenware.
 They never properly break down, remaining in the environment and human body for all of eternity.
-And recently, the state of California completely banned PFAS from food packaging, officially becoming the sixth U.S. state to do so.
+And recently, the state of California made moves to ban PFAS from food packaging.
+If their bill becomes law, California would become the seventh U.S. state to ban PFAS in food packaging.

 “PFAS chemicals are commonly found in food packaging and non-stick cookware and have been linked to cancer, birth defects, and other serious health problems,” Consumer Reports' Dr. Michael Hansen, PhD, said in a statement sent to Green Matters.
 “This bill would help protect Californians from exposure to PFAS by preventing these contaminants from ending up in our environment, water supply and bodies.

 Hansen continued: "We urge Governor Newsom to protect Californians from these hazardous forever chemicals by signing this bill into law."

 What to know about California's move to implement PFAS food packaging ban:

 On Wednesday, Sept.
 8, assemblymember Phil Ting introduced AB 1200, which bans forever chemicals from being used in food packaging and food wrappers, per a press release sent to Green Matters.
 It also mandates companies to use warning labels on kitchen products that use PFAS.
 The legislation was approved by California lawmakers, and if Governor Newsom signs AB 1200 into law, California will join Connecticut, Maine, Minnesota, New York, Vermont, and Washington in banning PFAS from food packaging.